jmpa-io/jcleal.me/content/resume/data.md

 * Managed Sumo Logic, New Relic, Datadog at an organizational level.

-* Introduced various automations to uplift team practices, which contributed to a reductions in the overall number of orphaned pull requests & branches per GitHub repository, a decrease in the number of failing builds in Buildkite, reduced lead times, automated departures for people leaving the business, and a reduction in the overall cost of the teams AWS accounts.
+* Introduced various automations to uplift team practices, which contributed to a reduction in the overall number of orphaned pull requests & branches per GitHub repository, a decrease in the number of failing builds in Buildkite, reduced lead times, automated departures for people leaving the business, and a reduction in the overall cost of the teams AWS accounts.

 * Contributed to the uplift of the centralized logging platform to allow for ingestion of PCI data, resulting in the decommission of Splunk, saving over USD $200K for the business.

 * Designed and implemented a custom Slack app to streamline the existing incident management process, resulting in quicker response times for the incident management team, and a centralized way for teams to see incidents across the business.

-* Lead the user management of New Relic, reducing overall full user count from 350+ full users to > 200 full users, resulting in the business not being overcharged for users outside the contractual paid seats.
+* Led the user management of New Relic, reducing overall full user count from 350+ full users to > 200 full users, resulting in the business not being overcharged for users outside the contractual paid seats.

 * Uplifted the centralized logging platform to support the Sumo Logic Credits Model, resulting in a reduction of the overall credits used, and allowing teams to utilize the vendor more for the same cost.